 If a mole is suspicious, your dermatologist may perform a biopsy to check for signs of cancer cells.
 In this case, Mohs surgery may be advised.

-How Much Does Wart and Mole Removal Cost in Birmingham, MI?
+How Much Does Wart and Mole Removal Cost in Clarkston, MI?

 The cost of mole or wart removal at Clarkston Dermatology depends on many factors, including the size and location of the mole or wart, the best treatment method, and your health insurance coverage.
 You can find out your individual cost for treatment by contacting us to schedule an appointment.